 - Find three objects and work out a story that would connect them

 - Set a story in a confined space (a lift/elevator, a small room)

 - Base a story on an overheard conversation

 - Retell a family story or a local legend

 - Clash or combine genres (Alien is a horror movie set in space)

 You could start with a story everyone knows, and tell it in a different way:

 - Change the point of view: Red Riding Hood from the viewpoint of the wolf or the woodcutter

-- Change the form: Red Riding Hood as a documentary or news story
+- Change the form: Goldilocks as a documentary or news story

 - Change the period or the place: O Brother Where Art Thou? is Homer’s Odyssey relocated to 1920s America